kowainik/life-sync/README.md

                            the latest version.
   pull                     Updates local state of '.life' and 'dotfiles' from
                            GitHub repository.
+  switch                   Switch branch in '.life' config and 'dotfiles'.

 `life init` usage: life init OWNER
   OWNER                    Your github user name